dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_reformulating.rst

-**This example is intended to demonstrate the use of the reformulations** **techniques of this chapter.** In practice, you could simply use the :func:`~dwave_networkx.algorithms.coloring.min_vertex_color` function to solve the problem. :std:doc:`Ocean software documentation <oceandocs:index>` demonstrates solutions to the map-coloring problem in the :std:doc:`Large Map Coloring <oceandocs:examples/map_kerberos>` and :std:doc:`Map Coloring: Hybrid DQM Sampler <oceandocs:examples/map_dqm>` examples.
-The `dwave-examples <https://github.com/dwave-examples>`_ GitHub repo also demonstrates solutions to the map-coloring problem.
+**This example is intended to demonstrate the use of the reformulations** **techniques of this chapter.** In practice, you could simply use the :func:`~dwave_networkx.algorithms.coloring.min_vertex_color` function to solve the problem.
+The
+:ref:`Large Map Coloring <opt_example_kerberos_map>`,
+:ref:`Map Coloring: Hybrid DQM Sampler <opt_example_dqm_map>`, and `dwave-examples <https://github.com/dwave-examples>`_ GitHub repo examples demonstrate solutions to the map-coloring problem.
 [Dwave4]_ describes this procedure.

 Step 1: State the Objectives and Constraints
 --------------------------------------------

 As noted in the :ref:`qpu_reformulating_general_guidance` section, the first step in solving a problem is to state objectives and constraints.
 For this problem, the colors selected must meet two constraints:

 *   Each region is assigned one color only, of :math:`C` possible colors.
 *   The color assigned to one region cannot be assigned to adjacent regions.